 Dr. Steven R. Cook is a Christian educator.
-He is protestant, evangelical, and dispensational.
+He is protestant, conservative, and dispensational.
 Studies in the original languages of Scripture, ancient history, and systematic theology have been the foundation for Steven’s teaching and writing ministry.
 He has written several Christian books, dozens of articles on Christian theology, and recorded more than seven hundred hours of audio and video sermons.
 Steven currently serves as professor of Bible and Theology at Tyndale Theological Seminary, and hosts weekly Bible studies at his home in Arlington, Texas, where he records most of the Bible lessons for his podcast and YouTube channel.
 He’s also taught undergraduate courses in theology at Tyndale Theological Seminary.
 Steven’s ministry activity is entirely voluntary (articles, blogs, podcasts, and video lessons), as he works a full time job as a Case Manager for a local nonprofit agency that helps the elderly and disabled in the community.

 - Bachelor of Science in Education (145 hours) from Wayland Baptist University (1998).
 Major: Human Services

 - Post-graduate studies in Classical Literature (27 hours) at Texas Tech University (2000-2002).